compsult/MenuOptions/docs/source/FAQ.rst

     - error messages that explain why the input key is invalid
     - hotkeys - a single key can fill a field (e.g., 't' fills in todays date in date fields)
 - Multi column autocomplete
-    - intelligent autocomplete (characters not in any select list item are automatically removed, saving keystrokes)
+    - intelligent autocomplete (characters not in any mulit-column autocomplete item are automatically removed, saving keystrokes)
     - mouseover filtering lets user reduce choices by moving their mouse over a filter element
     - `auto-configuration <FAQ.html#what-do-you-mean-auto-configuration>`_
 - Rocker control